dewasemadi/Basic-CRUD-PHP-MySQL/README.md

 How to run this project?
 1. Install XAMPP on your laptop then turn on Apache and MySQL.
-2. Download my repository and move the folder to C:/xampp/htdocs.
+2. Download or clone this repository and move the folder to C:/xampp/htdocs.
 3. Now, write localhost/phpmyadmin into your browser, after that import the database.
 4. Finally, access the web at localhost/belajar-crud/index.php in your browser.